 The facility is operated for peaking capacity through at least December 31, 2003 as dispatched by the state Independent System Operator ensuring that said peaking capacity is available to meet demand during high temperature days;

-The facility has an electrical output of less than 250 MW and produces electricity by converting exclusively natural gas, solar, or wind energy;
+The facility has an electrical output of less than 250 MW and produces electricity by converting exclusively natural gas, solar, geothermal or wind energy;

 The facility is not a major stationary source or a major modification to a stationary source, as defined by the federal Clean Air Act;

-The facility will sell power to California consumers on a cost basis, including capital, operation, maintenance, and fuel costs and an approved authorized rate of return through at least December 31, 2003;

-The California Public Utilities Commission will determine and establish the appropriate cost basis for the Expedited Powerplant;

-The facility includes less than 500 lineal feet of overhead transmission facilities to the first point of interconnection to the state’s electric transmission grid and no upgrades to said grid are required, other than upgrades contained within existing substations;
+The facility will sell power to solely California through a bilateral fixed cost contract with either the state Independent System Operator (ISO) or the local electric distribution company.
+The State Public Utilities Commision (PUC) shall approve the reasonableness of the fixed cost component of the contract pursuant to Section 390.1 of the Public Utilities Code.
+The terms of the contract shall remain in effect at least through December 31, 2003.

 The facility will not have a significant effect on the environment within the meaning of the California Environmental Quality Act as determined by the lead agency under such Act through the adoption of either a negative declaration or a mitigated negative declaration.

 The facility application filed with the local government having jurisdiction identifies the project as an Expedited Powerplant.

-The facility is deemed complete by the local government having jurisdiction on or before December 31, 2000.
+The facility application is deemed complete by the local government having jurisdiction on or before December 31, 2000.

 SECTION 3.
 Section 25501 of the Public Resources Code shall be amended, to read: